 Periodontal diseases, which include gingivitis and periodontitis, are severe infections.
 If these infections are left untreated, they can lead to tooth loss.
 Periodontal disease is a chronic bacterial infection that affects the gum tissue, bone, and attachment fibers that support the teeth and hold them in place in the jawbone.
 It occurs when plaque (a soft, sticky, colorless film of bacteria) forms on the teeth and at the gum line and infects the gum tissue, causing gingivitis (inflammation and reddening of the gums).
 If periodontal disease is not treated with professional prophylaxis (teeth cleaning) and, in some cases, surgery, it can lead to moderate-to-advanced periodontitis and further destruction of the bone and gum tissue.
 Tooth loss may occur and teeth may have to be removed.

 Oral Problems Associated with Smoking or Chewing Tobacco

 Smoking and chewing tobacco causes bad breath, oral cancer and periodontal disease.
 Because the early signs of oral cancer usually are not painful, people often ignore them.
 Smoking and other tobacco products can lead to gum disease by affecting the attachment of bone and soft tissue to your teeth.
 More specifically, it appears that smoking interferes with the normal function of gum tissue cells.
 This interference also seems to impair blood flow to the gums – which may affect wound healing.
 Other signs to look for include the following:

 - Bleeding gums during brushing

 - Bad breath Red, swollen, or tender gums

-- Increased buildup of plaque or tarter on the teeth
+- An increased buildup of plaque or tarter on the teeth

 - Tooth discoloration/ stained teeth